 Dr. Galit Katarivas Levy is a researcher in the field of biomaterials and 3D printing, with a unique and strong background in materials science and engineering, biomechanics, and tissue engineering.
-She received her B.Sc., M.Sc. (magma cum laude), and Ph.D. from the Department of Material Engineering, Ben-Gurion University of the Negev (BGU), Israel, in 2008, 20010, and 2016, respectively.
+She received her B.Sc., M.Sc. (magma cum laude), and Ph.D. from the Department of Material Engineering, Ben-Gurion University of the Negev, Israel, in 2008, 2010, and 2016, respectively.
 She completed postdoctoral fellowships at the University of Cambridge, UK, in the Department of Engineering, Division C - Materials Engineering & Material-Tissue Interactions.
 In 2020, she joined the Department of Biomedical Engineering at Ben‐Gurion University as a Senior Lecturer, where she is the head of the Biomaterials & 3D-printing Laboratory (GKLab).

 Research Approach:

 Dr. Katarivas Levy's research focuses on developing advanced biomaterials and using additive manufacturing (AM) technologies for tissue engineering, regenerative medicine, and healthcare applications.
 She actively contributes to advancing communication between engineering and medicine through close collaborations with surgeons based at Soroka Medical Center from oral and maxillofacial surgery, orthopedics, and neurosurgery departments.
-GKLab is focusing on using AM to create the next generation of patient-specific bone replacement implants based on high-performance polymer that can promote bone tissue regeneration and enhance integration with the host tissue.
+The GKLab is focusing on using AM to create the next generation of patient-specific bone replacement implants based on high-performance polymers that can promote bone tissue regeneration and enhance integration with the host tissue.
 Furthermore, the lab is interested in developing hybrid composites using a two-step method combining AM technologies with conventional casting.
 Initially, a reinforced lattice structure is fabricated via AM.
 Then, the reinforced lattice is infiltrated by casting with a molten matrix and at a lower melting temperature, resulting in a bi-continuous interpenetrating phase composite structure.

 The IKI is ideally equipped for many of the experimental approaches used by the GKLab.
 The relevant instruments of the institute include a Dual Beam focused ion beam scanning electron microscope (FIB-SEM) system, transmission electron microscopy (TEM), X-ray micro-computed tomography (X-μCT), and differential scanning calorimetry (DSC).